-Since I've joined Twitter and Stumble and completed my set of social media outlets (for now), I went ahead and updated my set of social media icons for the sidebar of the blog.
-For my own icons, I used Gimp, which is a photo editing tool, probably similar to Photoshop Elements, but it's free, open source, and there's lots of tutorials on the internets.
+Since I’ve joined Twitter and Stumble and completed my set of social media outlets (for now), I went ahead and updated my set of social media icons for the sidebar of the blog, including a homemade Instagram icon.
+For my own icons, I used Gimp, which is a photo editing tool, probably similar to Photoshop Elements, but it’s free, open source, and there’s lots of tutorials on the internets.
 However, this tutorial will teach you how to use Ribbet, an online tool whose premium features are free right now, since PicMonkey has started charging for some of their more advanced services.
 This means you can sign up to Ribbet, and make your own social media icons with no special software needed!

 Please do not redistribute or sell these images.